falrasheed/falrasheed/README.md

 /RoR
 /Javascript
 /React
+/Node JS
+/Express
+/Mongo DB
 /Html
-/Css
+/Scss

-- 🔭 Currently working on learning a new stack at Integrify.
+- 🔭 Currently working with Shopify SDK.
-- 👯 I’m looking to collaborate on web dev projects with a focus on front-end.
+- 👯 Always looking to collaborate on web dev projects with a focus on front-end.
 - 📫 How to reach me: fahad.alrasheed@gmail.com
 - ⚡ Fun fact: I take cold showers, even in winter.